gis-yang/DroneMapping/README.md

 3. FAA part 107 exam preparation -- airspace regulations, sectional charts, etc.
 4. Safety guidelines when flying drones.
 5. Pre-flight planning using DJI GS Pro for collecting field data.
-6. Collecting Ground Control Points (GCPs) using Esri Field Maps <span style="color:red"> (upcoming) </span>.
+6. Collecting Ground Control Points (GCPs) using Esri Field Maps (upcoming).
-7. Real-time positional corrections using RTK <span style="color:red"> (upcoming) </span>.
+7. Real-time positional corrections using RTK (upcoming).
-8. Post-processing positional corrections using PPK <span style="color:red"> (upcoming) </span>.
+8. Post-processing positional corrections using PPK (upcoming).
 9. Post-processing using photogrammetry software such as Esri Drone2Map (stitching and georeferencing).
-10. Post-processing of LiDAR point clouds using DJI Terra <span style="color:red"> (upcoming) </span>.
+10. Post-processing of LiDAR point clouds using DJI Terra (upcoming).
 11. Data management and cloud storage of drone imagery.
 12. Basic GIS analysis on drone imagery, digitizing, multi-spectral band math, vegetation index, and image classification.

 ![image](/Files/TrainingModules_whiteBG.jpg)

-The training program is divided into 5 training sections and one post-training self-study guide to prepare participants for the FAA Part 107 examination.
+The training program is divided into five training sections and one post-training self-study guide to prepare participants for the FAA Part 107 examination.
 This examination is necessary for commercial-based drone operators to conduct flights in the United States.

 # 1. Drone Basics